istio-ecosystem/istio-operator/README.md

 meeting to share your ideas.

 This document is an overview of how the operator works from a user perspective.
-For more details about the design and architecture and a code overview, see [ARCHITECTURE.md](./ARCHITECTURE.md)
+For more details about the design and architecture and a code overview, see [ARCHITECTURE.md](./ARCHITECTURE.md).

+Note that the operator CLI is distributed to users as part of istioctl, where it is imported as a module.
+The mesh command in this repo is simply a wrapper to speed up development - the subcommands are the same code that is incorporated into istioctl when it is released.

 ## Introduction